emashae/fin-track/README.md

-# Financial App
+# FinTrack

-This is a simple financial app built using React Native.
+This is a simple financial transactions tracking app built using React Native.
 It helps users manage their expenses and track financial transactions.

 ## Features